liam-duke/volsuite/README.md

 ## License

-This project is licensed under the MIT License. `See volsuite/LICENSE` for details.
+This project is licensed under the MIT License.
+See 'volsuite/LICENSE` for details.